Stars get double-overtime win on Corey Perry’s goal, stay alive in Stanley Cup finals

 Khudobin came out on top, continuing his surprising postseason run.
 With 39 saves Saturday, he became the fifth goaltender since 1955-56 to record at least 700 saves in a single postseason.

+“For him to come in in [a] back-to-back and play like he did tonight and give us that opportunity to win just speaks volumes about his character, his compete and his willingness to do whatever he can to win the game,” Bowness said.

 Still, teams that go up 3-1 in a best-of-seven series in the finals own a series record of 33-1.
-The only team to come back was the Toronto Maple Leafs, who won the Stanley Cup in 1942 after losing the first three games.
+The only team to execute a comeback was the Toronto Maple Leafs, who won the Stanley Cup in 1942 after losing the first three games.

-On Saturday, the Stars were without Roope Hintz (who suffered an injury on a hit from Tampa Bay’s Tyler Johnson in the second period of Game 4), Blake Comeau, Radek Faksa and Ben Bishop, who were deemed “unfit to play.”
-Justin Dowling made his 2020 postseason debut by taking Hintz’s place in the lineup.
+On Saturday, the Stars were without Roope Hintz (who suffered an injury on a hit from Tampa Bay’s Tyler Johnson in Game 4), Blake Comeau, Radek Faksa and Ben Bishop.
+Justin Dowling made his 2020 postseason debut, taking Hintz’s place in the lineup.
 With Comeau, Hintz and Faksa out, the Stars were missing three of their top five penalty-killing forwards.

-Tampa Bay was again without its captain; Steven Stamkos has missed all but one game this postseason — Game 3 of this series, when he played 2:47 and scored on his first shot before exiting.
+Tampa Bay was again without its captain; Steven Stamkos has missed all but one game this postseason — Game 3 of this series, when he played 2:47 and scored on his first shot before exiting with an undisclosed injury.
 Stamkos is questionable for the rest of the series but has not been ruled out.
+Monday will also bring just the second Game 6 the Lightning will have played this postseason; it closed out its first- and second-round series in five games.

-“We’ve been in this situation before,” Tampa Bay defenseman Victor Hedman said.
+“We’ve been in this situation before,” defenseman Victor Hedman said.
 “We’re a resilient group.
 We know how to respond to adversity.”

 Read more on hockey: